platformsh/platformsh-docs/docs/src/guides/strapi/local-development/local-development-v3.md

   Local Development Instructions for Strapi v3
 ---

+You can run your Strapi v3 application locally with all of it’s services by following these steps:

-In the case where your application is using Strapi version 3, you need to install the platform.sh config reader, you can do so by running the following command:
+- you need to install the platform.sh config reader, you can do so by running the following command:

 ```bash
 $ npm install platformsh-config OR yarn add platformsh-config